2.9 Provisions, contingent liabilities and contingent assets

 Interest Rate Risk:

 The risk of government security yields falling due to which the corresponding discount rate used for valuing liabilities falls.
-Such a fall in discount rate will result in a larger value placed on the future benefit cash flows whilst computing the liability and thereby requiring higher accounting provisioning.
+Such a fall in discount rate will result in a larger value placed on the future benefit cash flows while computing the liability and thereby requiring higher accounting provisioning.

 Longevity Risks: